bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/universal-variables.md

 You may have noticed that the equations for the ellipse and the hyperbola are quite similar.
 In many cases, they differ only by a negative sign or a change from circular to hyperbolic trigonometric functions.
 This is largely due to the fact that all of the orbits are conic sections, so they share a similar mathematical genealogy.

-The equations for an ellipse and a hyperbola are summarized in {numref}`tab:ellipse-hyperbola-comparison`.
+The equations for an ellipse and a hyperbola are summarized in @tab:ellipse-hyperbola-comparison.

 :::{table} The equations representing the ellipse and hyperbola trajectories
 :name: tab:ellipse-hyperbola-comparison